MSc Forensic Psychology

 - Based at our main campus in Greater Manchester, the University of Bolton has invested in creating a learning environment that offers innovative teaching and assessment methods using top-class facilities, such as our observation and psychophysiology laboratories.

 - We work hard to ensure the course evolves in response to current issues in psychology.
-For example, our curriculum includes up-to-date teaching on honour-based violence and terrorism.
+Our curriculum includes up-to-date teaching on a variety of exciting topics in forensic psychology.

 - Our highly qualified staff, who have substantial experience in the field, deliver our course content.
 By offering personal supervision throughout the course, we aim to give you the best possible opportunity to achieve your true potential.